ShaunPrice/FSEQLib/README.md

 ![Xlights Sequence File Version](images/FSEQ-Version-Number.png)

-Firstly, check that you SPI pin's used to read teh data from the SD card are correct.
+Firstly, check that you SPI pin's used to read the data from the SD card are correct.
 The SD Card VSPI PINS on the Wemos Lolin32 Lite (ESP32) card are as follows:

 	SCLK = 18
 	MISO = 19